matthewegyed/BlockchainGambit/README.md

 ## Compressed State Representation

-See the comments within `src/Chess.sol` for the detailed 4-bit encoding scheme used to represent the 64 squares within the 256-bit state.
+See the comments within src for the detailed 4-bit encoding scheme used to represent the 64 squares within the 256-bit state.

 ## Development